Careers360 Logo

 Answer:

-Ecological pyramid- The graphical representation of an ecological parameter such as number, biomass or energy, sequence wise in various trophic levels of a food chain in which producers are at the base, herbivores in the middle and carnivores at the top level.
+Ecological pyramid- The graphical representation of an ecological parameter such as number, biomass or energy, sequence-wise in various trophic levels of a food chain in which producers are at the base, herbivores in the middle and carnivores at the top level.
 Ecological pyramids can be upright, inverted, or spindle-shaped.
-The three common types of ecological pyramids include the pyramid of number, pyramid of biomass and pyramid of energy.
+The three common types of ecological pyramids include the pyramid of numbers, the pyramid of biomass and the pyramid of energy.

 1. Pyramids of number- It is the number of individuals per unit area at various trophic levels.
-It is generally upright, however, the pyramid of number in case of a big tree is generally inverted because number of insects that feed on tree generally exceeds in number.
+It is generally upright, however, the pyramid of numbers in the case of a big tree is generally inverted because several insects that feed on the tree generally exceed in number.

-2. Pyramids of biomass- It represents the biomass in various trophic levels.
+2. Pyramids of biomass- These represent the biomass in various trophic levels.
 A pyramid of biomass is upright except in an aquatic food chain.
-A pyramid of biomass in the sea is generally inverted because the biomass of fishes is generally more than that of phytoplankton.
+A pyramid of biomass in the sea is generally inverted because the biomass of fish is generally more than that of phytoplankton.

 3. Pyramids of energy- It is the graphic representation of the amount of energy trapped at different trophic levels per unit area.
-Pyramid of energy is always upright.
+The pyramid of energy is always upright.

 Q9.
 What is primary productivity?
-Give brief description of factors that affect primary productivity.
+Give a brief description of factors that affect primary productivity.

 Answer:

-Primary productivity refers to the amount of organic matter or biomass produced by producers per unit area over a period of time.
-The primary productivity of an ecosystem depends upon a number of factors such as light, temperature, water, precipitation, availability of nutrients etc.
+Primary productivity refers to the amount of organic matter or biomass produced by producers per unit area over some time.
+The primary productivity of an ecosystem depends upon several factors such as light, temperature, water, precipitation, availability of nutrients etc.

 Q10.
 Define decomposition and describe the processes and products of decomposition.